h0rzn/dbml-tools/README.md

 ## LSP Coverage
 `textDocument/definition`
-- Works for tables and columns, but only from a top-level short `Ref`
+- Supported: tables, table aliases, columns, relationship definitions
+- Index definitions are not implemented

 `textDocument/hover`
-- Works for tables and columns, but is poorly formatted
+- Works for tables, table aliases and columns, but is poorly formatted

 `textDocument/documentSymbol`
-- Table, column and top level short `Ref` names
+- Table, column and references